 In addition to investigating population structure, we also explored the landscape of genetic variation among populations.
 Findings from SNP data, and to some extent mitochondrial haplotypes, highlighted a decline in variation from east to west of the sampling range.
 Such a pattern may have emerged as a result of species range expansion, a process which inherently impacts diversity as repeated founder events drive the loss of low frequency alleles (Le Corre & Kremer, 1998; Peter & Slatkin, 2013).
-While we cannot infer the true geographic origin of the species, we hypothesise this may have occurred somewhere in the Indo-Pacific.
-This region has extraordinary levels of biodiversity and is thought to act as a centre of origin and survival for many marine species (Evans et al., 2016)(Maisano Delser et al., 2019; Walsh et al., 2022).
-With this in mind, we expect populations further east of the sampled range to harbour higher levels of genetic diversity and those along the east African coast to harbour lower levels.
+While we cannot infer the true geographic origin of the species, we hypothesise this may have occurred somewhere in the Indo-Malayan archipelago.
+This region has extraordinary levels of biodiversity and is thought to act as a centre of origin and survival for many marine species (Evans et al., 2016), including some coast elasmobranchs (Maisano Delser et al., 2019; Walsh et al., 2022).
+With this in mind, we cautiously expect populations further east of the sampled range to harbour higher levels of genetic diversity and those along the east African coast to harbour lower levels.
 In line with this, Saudi Arabia and Oman displayed the lowest levels of individual variation in our study.
+Further sampling in these regions, particularly at range edges, will be crucial to validate our results and to explore this hypothesis in more detail.
 Genetic variation is fundamental not only for buffering the intrinsic impacts of population decline but for enabling populations to adapt to extrinsic pressures (Bonnet et al., 2022; Lai et al., 2019).
 Given the intensity of fishing pressure across the Arabian Sea and its adjacent waters (Jabado et al., 2018; Jabado & Spaet, 2017; Spaet & Berumen, 2015) our results paint a worrying picture for the future of the species in this region.

 Conservation implications and future directions

 Guitarfish and wedgefish are notoriously neglected in conservation management (D’Alberto, 2022; Kyne et al., 2019; Pytka et al., 2023).
 While some local and national fisheries management measures can provide indirect benefits, there are few species-specific measures in place.
 By advancing our understanding of R. ancylostomus populations, our results provide fundamental information for guiding targeted management and conservation planning for the species.
 We uncover a pattern of genetic differentiation across the Northwest Indian Ocean that is likely explained by dispersal constraints as opposed to population isolation.
 Such patterns are common in marine taxa yet make the designation of discrete management units somewhat inappropriate (Turbek et al., 2023).
 Instead, we highlight the importance of maintaining habitat connectivity across as much of the northern range of R. ancylostomus as possible, combined with local and national fisheries management.
 The former is crucial for maximising genetic diversity and buffering the impacts of local exploitation while the latter recognizes how fisheries management ultimately works in practice.
-We also uncover regions with markedly lower genetic variation that should warrant heightened protective measures.
+We also uncover regions with markedly lower genetic variation that should warrant heightened protective measures in these areas.
 Recently designated Important Shark and Ray Areas (ISRAs) in the Western Indian Ocean (Jabado et al., 2024) not only identify these locations but partly capture the continuous coastal distribution of R. ancylostomus and should therefore help kickstart the development of appropriate area-based conservation management.

 Our findings also have implications for ex situ management.
 Rhina ancylostomus is one of few wedgefish species routinely held in aquarium collections across the globe (Smith et al., 2017).
 Through building an atlas of genetic variation for a key part of the species range, we provide a valuable reference for determining the breadth of variation present in the ex situ collection.